fommil/fpmortals/manuscript/backmatter.md

 in industry.
 Consider taking the [data61 course on functional programming](https://github.com/data61/fp-course), and ask questions in the `#qfpl` chat room on `freenode.net`.

+Some additional learning materials are

+-   [Haskell Book](http://haskellbook.com/) for very comprehensive introduction assuming zero programming knowledge, or [Programming in Haskell](http://www.cs.nott.ac.uk/~pszgmh/pih.html) for a faster ride.
+-   [Parallel and Concurrent Programming in Haskell](http://shop.oreilly.com/product/0636920026365.do) and [What I Wish I Knew When
+    Learning Haskell](http://dev.stephendiehl.com/hask/#data-kinds) for intermediate wisdom.
+-   [Glasgow Haskell Compiler User Guide](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/) and [HaskellWiki](https://wiki.haskell.org) for the cold hard facts

-If you enjoy using Haskell, then tell your managers!
+If you enjoy using Haskell and understand the value that it would bring to your business, then tell your managers!
 That way, the small percentage of managers who commission Haskell projects will be able to attract functional programming talent from the many teams who do not.

 # Third Party Licenses